 And mutually irradiating surfaces are accounted for by ambient view factors and mutual irradiation.

-AltaSim Technologies has solved thermal analysis problems resulting from a combination of these mechanisms in the solid, liquid and gas phases, and the effect of interactions between them.
+AltaSim Technologies has solved heat transfer analysis problems resulting from a combination of these mechanisms in the solid, liquid and gas phases, and the effect of interactions between them.

 With our experience in Finite Element Analysis (FEA) and Computational Fluid Dynamics (CFD) we can analyze complex, coupled heat transfer problems and their effect on real world products and processes.
 Among the areas in which we have applied our expertise in heat transfer are: